pkp/pkp-docs/multiling-guide/en/locales.md

 ## Submissions

+The process for configuring OJS to receive submissions in multiple languages varies slightly between software versions.

+**For OJS 3.4 and earlier**
-Once Submissions are enabled for a language, users will be given the option to select a submission language each time they make a submissions.
+Submissions are enabled for a language by checking the "Submissions option.
+Once enabled, users will be given the option to select a submission language each time they make a submission.
 Submission-specific required fields such as titles and abstracts, author family names, etc. will be required in the language specified in the first step of the submission process by the user.

+**For OJS 3.5 and later**
+Submission Languages is a separate panel from Website Languages.
+You can add a new submission language *even if the locale file for that language has not been installed* by clicking Add/Remove Languages.
+Choose a language from the list to add it.
+You can then select a default.
+Checking off "Submissions" allows manuscripts to be submitted in that language, while checking off "Metadata" allows users to enter manuscript information such as title, abstract, and keywords in that language.

 ### Cautions about changing available submission languages